HobnobMancer/cazy_webscraper/README.md

 * Retrieve the local db schema
     - New command `cw_get_db_schema` added.
     - Retrieves the SQLite schema of a local CAZyme database and prints it to the terminal

+* `cazy_webscraper` no longer retrieves NCBI taxonomies by default
+    - The number of proteins associated with multiple taxons in CAZy has grown exponentially
+    - By default `cazy_webscraper` will uses the first taxon listed in the CAZy database dump
+    - Use the `--ncbi_tax` flag to retrieve the latest taxonomic classifications from NCBI for proteins listed with multiple taxons in CAZy
+    - Or compile the local SQLite database and use the `cw_get_ncbi_taxs` to retrieve the latest taxonomic classiciations from NCBI for proteins matching your provided criteria

 ## Documentation